MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

 We recommend your network topology follows these general principles:

-- Deploy AD FS on separate servers to avoid effecting the performance your domain controllers.
+- Deploy AD FS on separate servers to avoid affecting the performance your domain controllers.
 - You must deploy web application proxy (WAP) servers so that users can reach the AD FS when they aren't on the company network.
 - You should set up the web application proxy servers in the demilitarized zone (DMZ) and only allow TCP/443 access between the DMZ and internal subnet.
 - To ensure high availability of AD FS and web application proxy servers, we recommend using an internal load balancer for AD FS servers and Azure Load Balancer for web application proxy servers.
 - To provide redundancy to your AD FS deployment, we recommend that you group two or more virtual machines (VMs) in an availability set for similar workloads.
 This configuration ensures that during either a planned or unplanned maintenance event, at least one VM is available.
-- We recommend you have two storage accounts.
-Having only one storage account can create a single point of failure.
-The deployment can become unavailable in the unlikely event where the storage account fails.
-Two storage accounts help associate one storage account for each fault line.
 - You should deploy web application proxy servers in a separate DMZ network.
 You can divide one virtual network into two subnets and then deploy the web application proxy servers in an isolated subnet.
 You can configure the network security group settings for each subnet and allow only required communication between the two subnets.

 ## Deploy the network